Inner knee pain is often caused by cartilage deterioration that occurs following an injury or due to a degenerative disease like osteoarthritis.

 Knee pain is an incredibly common complaint among athletes and individuals of all fitness levels.
 The repetitive nature of walking, running, and even sitting and standing puts a lot of strain on this hard-working joint.
 Inner knee pain can be caused by repetitive overuse or trauma from a sports injury.

-Your knee is one of the most complex joints in your body, with many interworking parts.
+Your knee is one of the most complex joints in your body, with many interlocking parts.
 Bones, ligaments, cartilage, tendons, and menisci must all work together in perfect alignment to keep you moving fluidly.
-When one of these components becomes strained, torn, or injured, it throws the entire system off base, resulting in discomfort and difficulty in moving.
+When one of these components becomes strained, torn, or injured, it throws the entire system off base, resulting in discomfort and difficulty when you move the joint.

-Osteoarthritis: This degenerative disease breaks down cartilage to the point where bones end up grinding against each other.
-Without the protective cushioning cartilage provides, this can create serious pressure in your inner knee.
+Adults over 60 are more likely to experience medial knee pain due to a degenerative condition.
+Osteoarthritis breaks down cartilage to the point where bones grind against each other.
+Without the protective cushioning that cartilage provides, this can create serious pressure in your inner knee.

-Depending on your exact symptoms, there are several different treatment paths for inner knee pain.
+Depending on your symptoms, there are several different treatment paths for inner knee pain:

 Inner knee pain can be a major disruption to your everyday life, but it doesn’t have to be.
 The team at IMPACT Physical Therapy is here to manage your symptoms and get you back to your full range of motion without pain.
 Request an appointment to set up a treatment plan for the pain inside your knee today.